dojot/dojot-training/README.md

 9. [Extra] Retrieve the history of the devices' data using the api.

-10. [Extra] Retrieve the devices' data in real time (https://dojot.github.io/data-broker/apiary_latest.html#websockets)
+10. [Extra] Retrieve the devices' data in real time (https://dojot.github.io/data-broker/apiary_v0.4.2.html#websockets)

 TIP: If you want to stop dojot's microservices, run:

-Note: But if you stop dojot, you will lose all settings for template, device, flows and beyond history.
-In order not to ask for the template, device, flows settings, see more about importing and exporting at: https://dojotdocs.readthedocs.io/en/v0.4.2/using-web-interface.html#import-and-export
+Note: But if you stop dojot, you will lose all settings for template, device, flows and history data.
+In order not to lose the settings of template, device, flows, see more about import and export at: https://dojotdocs.readthedocs.io/en/v0.4.2/using-web-interface.html#import-and-export

 ``` sh
 cd docker-compose